PartyDAO/party-protocol/docs/crowdfund.md

 Each crowdfund type has its own criteria and operations for winning.

-### PartyBuy
+### BuyCrowdfund

-`PartyBuy` wins if _anyone_ successfully calls `buy()` before the crowdfund expires.
+`BuyCrowdfund` wins if _anyone_ successfully calls `buy()` before the crowdfund expires.
 The `buy()` function will perform an arbitrary call with value (up to `maximumPrice`) to attempt to acquire the predetermined NFT.
 The NFT must be held by the party after the arbitrary call successfully returns.
 It will then proceed with creating a governance Party.

-### PartyCollectionBuy
+### CollectionBuyCrowdfund

-`PartyCollectionBuy` wins if a _host_ successfully calls `buy()` before the crowdfund expires.
+`CollectionBuyCrowdfund` wins if a _host_ successfully calls `buy()` before the crowdfund expires.
 The `buy()` function will perform an arbitrary call with value (up to `maximumPrice`) to attempt to acquire _any_ NFT token ID from the predetermined ERC721.
 The NFT must be held by the party after the arbitrary call successfully returns.
 It will then proceed with creating a governance Party.

-### PartyBid
+### AuctionCrowdfund

-`PartyBid` requires more steps and active intervention than the other crowdfunds because it needs to interact with auctions.
+`AuctionCrowdfund` requires more steps and active intervention than the other crowdfunds because it needs to interact with auctions.

 While the crowdfund is Active, anyone can, and should, call `bid()` to bid on the auction the crowdfund was started around.
 The amount to bid will be the minimum winning amount determined by the Market Wrapper being used.
 Only up to `maximumBid` ETH will ever be used in a bid.
 The crowdfund contract will `delegatecall` into the Market Wrapper to perform the bid, so it is important that a crowdfund only uses trusted Market Wrappers.